efkanator/Barony/Spelunking for Trouble/readme.txt

 Edited by: 		-

 Hey, let's have this said before anything.
-Thank YOU, for downloading my map pack.
+Thank YOU, for downloading my pack.
 Really.
 Tipping my hat to you.
 Right now.
 There we go, my hat is tipped.